juniperlsimonis/website/content/writing/index.md

 <small>

-Juniper writes on a range of topics from staistical coding to trans inclusion in sports to chemical weapons history.
+Juniper writes on a range of topics from statistical coding to trans inclusion in sports to chemical weapons history.

 ## Recent Publications